lucky20511/ElementProgramming/arrays/even-odd-change.md

 **Variant/**

-Keep the same order of all even numbers
+Keep the original order of even numbers

 -------------------------------- Leonard --------------------------